Grenfell, Saskatchewan: Geography

-Grenfell is located in the Indian Head Plain of the Aspen Parkland ecoregion on the parkland of the Qu'Appelle flood plain.
+Grenfell is in the Indian Head Plain of the Aspen Parkland ecoregion on the parkland of the Qu'Appelle flood plain.
 Grenfell is within the topographical area of Weed Hills.
 The bedrock geology belongs to that of the Mannville Group, a stratigraphical unit of Cretaceous age in the Western Canadian Sedimentary Basin formed during the lower Cretaceous period.
 The area is characterised by lush rolling grasslands, interspersed with poplar bluffs (in prairie Canadian terminology poplar groves surrounding sloughs) and open sloughs.

 Climate

 Grenfell has a humid continental climate.
 It has warm summers and cold winters.
 Snow cover generally lasts from November to March.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Grenfell had a population of 1105.2 living in 483 of its 550 total private dwellings, a change of from its 2016 population of 1098.5.
 With a land area of 3.14 km2, it had a population density of in 2021.

 Of the current adult population in 2006, 43.7 per cent were male and 55.8 per cent were female.
 Children under five accounted for approximately 1.6 per cent of the resident population of Grenfell.

 According to data from 2001, more than 12.1% of the town's residents identify themselves as Catholic; 37.5% of residents are Protestant, 4.2% are Christian and 3.2% of residents do not practise a religion.

 Whereas, the first settlers were from the British Isles and eastern Canada, later immigrants from Germany would also settle here.